abhinaba-ghosh/axe-playwright/README.md

 Disables assertions based on violations and only logs violations to the console output.
 If you set `skipFailures` as `true`, although accessibility check is not passed, your test will not fail.
 It will simply print the violations in the console, but will not make the test fail.

-### getViolations
+### getAxeResults

-This will run axe against the document at the point in which it is called, then return you an array of accessibility violations.
+This will run axe against the document at the point in which it is called, then returns the full set of results as reported by `axe.run`.

-#### Parameters on getViolations (axe.run)
+#### Parameters on getAxeResults

 ##### page (mandatory)